 The BOMA Energy Performance Contracting Model (BEPC) provides a conceptual framework and supporting template documents to help private building owners/operators develop and execute investment-grade energy efficiency retrofits.
 It gives building owners and service providers a new starting point from which to navigate through the complexities of an energy performance contract.
 It is also designed to provide transparency on pricing and performance expectations and to give building owners a high degree of confidence that the project will meet the stated goals.
-It is financing agnostic - the model works will all possible funding sources, including Property Assessed Clean Energy (PACE) programs, funding provided through an ESCO or third party, or self-financing.
+It is financing agnostic - the model works with all possible funding sources, including Property Assessed Clean Energy (PACE) programs, funding provided through an ESCO or third party, or self-financing.

 The BEPC Toolkit was first created in 2008 when the Building Owners and Managers Association (BOMA) International partnered with the Clinton Climate Initiative (CCI) and collaborated with leading real estate companies and energy service companies (ESCOs).
 Since then, the BEPC model has been used to facilitate projects in more than 20 cities on 5 continents.